sillasbernardo/sillasbernardo/readme.md

 **`Frontend Developer | VFX Artist`**

-I'm a Frontend Developer and graduating in Software Engineering.
-Since 2021, I've been coding Javascript and mastering Next, React, NodeJs, as well as Linux administration.
 Hi there.
 I'm a frontend developer and VFX artist.
 Graduating in Software Engineering, I code javascript since 2021 using React library and Nextjs framework.
 Check my instagram profile for VFX content.

 <p align="center">